M60 machine gun: M60E3

 The M60E3 was fielded c.
 1986 in an attempt to remedy problems with earlier versions of the M60 for infantry use.
 It is a lightweight, "improved" variant intended to reduce the load carried by the gunner.
 Unlike its predecessors, the M60E3 has several updated modern features.
 It has a bipod (attached to the receiver) for improved stability, ambidextrous safety, universal sling attachments, a carrying handle on the barrel, and a simplified gas system.
 However, these features also caused almost as many problems for the weapon as they fixed.
 There were different types of barrels used, but the lightweight barrel was not as safe for sustained fire at 200 rounds per minute as heavier types.
-However, some personnel claim to have witnessed successful prolonged firing of the weapon.
-The stellite superalloy barrel liner makes it possible, but the excessive heat generated by this process can quickly make the gun unusable.
+Despite this, some personnel claim to have witnessed successful prolonged firing of the weapon.
+The stellite superalloy barrel liner makes it possible, but the excessive heat generated by this process may quickly render the gun unusable.
 There were two main barrels, a lightweight barrel and another heavier type—the former for when lighter weight was desired, and the latter for situations where more sustained fire was required.

 The reduced-weight components also reduced the durability of the weapon, making it more prone to rapid wear and parts breakage than the original.
 Most infantry units in the U.S. Army and Marine Corps have now switched over to the M240 as their general-purpose machine gun, which is more reliable (particularly when dirty) and seems to be well liked by the troops for its ruggedness, despite the fact that it weighs 27.6 lb (12.5 kg) compared to the standard M60 at 23.15 lb (10.5 kg).

 U.S. Navy SEALs continued to use the "CAR-60" (M60E3) version due to its lighter weight and slower rate of fire, which allows a more effective duration of fire with allowable levels of ammunition carried.

 The U.S. Air Force Security Forces received the M60E3 from 1988 to 1989.
 All USAF M60E3s were withdrawn from general issue by 1990, because it did not meet the vehicle mount requirements of the Cadillac Gage Ranger and due to overheating problems.
 The M60E3 did remain in the Air Force as weapons converted back to M60 configuration with the E3 X-stamped via locally installed kits issued from depot.
 The Air Force cut the barrel change times, sustained fire 100 rounds per minute change barrel every 10 minutes (M60) to five minutes (M60E3), and rapid fire 200 rounds per minute change barrel every five minutes to two minutes.